NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

     wrap: 72
 ---

 ## What is R?
-What is RStudio?

 The term "`R`" is used to refer to both the programming language and the software that interprets the scripts written using it.

--   R is a programming language widely used for statistical computing, data analysis, and graphical visualization.
+- R is a powerful programming language used for statistical computing and graphics, popular among data analysts, statisticians, and researchers.

--   It provides a vast ecosystem of packages that offer a wide range of tools for data manipulation, visualization, and statistical modeling.
+- R provides a wide range of statistical and graphical techniques, making it a versatile tool for data analysis, data visualization, and modeling.

+- R has a large and active community of users and developers, which provides extensive support, documentation, and packages for various tasks, such as data manipulation, machine learning, and data visualization.

--   R is an open-source language with a large and active community, making it easy to find resources and support.
+- R is an open-source language, which means it is free to use, modify, and distribute, making it accessible to a wide range of users.

--   R is known for its flexibility and versatility, allowing users to create custom functions and packages to suit their specific needs.

--   R is a popular choice among data scientists, statisticians, and researchers for its powerful capabilities in data analysis and visualization.
+- R has a rich ecosystem of packages that extend its functionality, allowing users to tailor their analyses to specific domains or tasks, and making it a flexible and customizable language for data analysis and visualization.

+## What is RStudio?

 [RStudio](https://rstudio.com) is currently a very popular way to not only write your R scripts but also to interact with the R software.
 To